This post was most recently updated on February 19th, 2019

 You can also see where poet Ramadas was imprisoned.
 Golkonda fort is also known for its mysterious acoustics.
 There is a wall inside the fort where if a person speaks, it can be heard at another distant part of the fort.
 This fort is being well-maintained now with sprawling gardens, but the fort has suffered ruin with age.
 There is a nominal fee to visit this fort, but it definitely worth it.
 Light and sound shows are also conducted seasonally.
 Golkonda was one of my favorite places to go with friends and family when I was in college.
 My college was very close to this fort and right in front of Taramati Baradari another beautiful structure linked to Golkonda fort, famed to be built for a gracious dancer.

 The Castle of Teutonic Order in Malbork (north of Poland) is the place for crazy castle lovers.
-Constructed by Teutonic Knights (German Roman Catholic religious order of crusaders) in the 13th century is the largest castle in the world and UNESCO World Heritage Site.
+Constructed by Teutonic Knights (German Roman Catholic religious order of crusaders) in the 13th century is the largest castle in the world by land area and UNESCO World Heritage Site.
 I took my Swiss boyfriend there as I knew he’s a bit addicted to castles.
-I chose a perfect place.
-Malbork castle is the most visited castle in Poland and there are tourists from all around the world which has its advantages.
+I chose the perfect place as Malbork castle is one of the most visited castles in the world.

 It is perfectly organized.
 We took an audio-guide with us (me in Polish, my boyfriend in French) and off we went.
 It takes around 5 hours (if you’re fast) to see all.
 Audioguide is a perfect solution.
 Everything is explained in detail, you wander through the whole castle and feel like you’ve been taken back in time.
 IT IS HUGE!
 But no worries, it is accessible for all, you do not have to be really fit.
 It is 5 + hours walking, but the easy tempo and you won’t even notice the time pass by.
 It is quite exciting to be in the largest brick building in Europe.
 The entrance costs 30 złoty.